Work the obliques, plus ab muscles you never knew you had, with hard-core exercises that deliver the results endless crunches can't.

 "For the best results, both aesthetically and functionally, you need to target all the muscles in your abdomen," explains NYC-based trainer Joan Pagano, author of Strength Training Exercises for Women.

 What are they?
 Let's meet all your ab muscles.

 On the side of your abs, you have your external abdominal obliques and your internal abdominal obliques.
 Your external obliques lie on top, and are those muscles you feel in your side, just under your arm.
 The internal obliques are deeper muscles that lie underneath your external obliques, acting as stabilizers to help you maintain your posture.

 The transversus abdominis are your deepest muscles, running horizontally around your midsection.
 Pagano says that toning these creates a "natural girdle" to keep your tummy tucked and stabilize your pelvis.
-Then, of course, there's the most superficial muscle group in the abdomen: the rectus abdominis (AKA, when toned, the classic "six-pack" abs).
+Then, of course, there's the most superficial muscle group in the abdomen: the rectus abdominis (when toned, the classic "six-pack" abs).
 This set runs from sternum to pelvis, helping you flex your spine while walking.

 1. Roll Back

 Pagano says: Sit up straight, with knees bent at 90 degrees and feet flat on the floor.
 Pull torso in close to thighs, reaching arms forward at shoulder level with palms down.
 Exhale, drawing navel toward spine as you roll back onto tailbone, curving spine into a "C" shape.
 Inhale and realign spine to straighten up.
 (Want more?
 Continue with the best exercises for lower abs.)

 2. Twisting Roll Back